However, it’s a matter of creating content that cuts through the clutter.

 - Consider leveraging content for your local SEO.
 If you have a Google My Business, use it to share your content and stay in touch with your customers and prospects.

 - If you have an email, send an email blast promoting your latest content.
 It doesn’t matter how many subscribers you have – just do it!
+Use great subject lines so that users open your email at first glance.

 - Find relevant posts on your site and link to the content you created.
 By internally linking to your new content from your old posts, you send authority to the new pages and help Google crawl them much quicker.